-The San Francisco Bay Area on September 8th will be the site for the launch of System 001 of The Ocean Clean Up, The broad-scope project, created by a nonprofit founded by Boyan Slat of the Netherlands when he was just 18 years old, is the first feasible attempt to remove ocean pollution on a large scale.
+On September 8th 2018, the San Francisco Bay saw the launch of System 001 of The Ocean Clean Up.
+The project, created by a nonprofit founded by Boyan Slat of the Netherlands, was the first feasible attempt to remove ocean pollution on a large scale.

-The massive floating device that will launch off the coast California represents the first step in achieving the truly Herculean task of eliminating the infamous Great Pacific Garbage Patch, a floating mass of plastics roughly twice the size of Texas.
+The massive floating device now represents the first step in achieving the massive task of eliminating the Great Pacific Garbage Patch, an infamous mass of plastic roughly twice the size of Texas.

 The project hopes to collect approximately 5.5 tons of plastic waste each month and estimates that with 60 similar devices 50% of the Great Pacific Garbage Patch could be removed from the ocean in five years.